University of Maryland

 The course web site is located at: http://www.physics.umd.edu/courses/Phys375/GammonSpring09/

 All of the course notebooks are located there, along with helpful notes about error analysis, keeping a lab notebook, contact information, this syllabus, etc.

 Please do not bring any food or drink into the lab under any circumstances.

-Before leaving the lab for the day, I may inspect your lab notebook and your Mathematica notebook to insure that your data is sound and valid.
+Before leaving the lab for the day, I may inspect your lab notebook, data collection and plots to insure that your data is sound and valid.
 Please remember that the laboratory equipment is taken down each week and you have very limited opportunities to take the data again.

 Tips For Doing Well In This Course:

 2) Freely ask questions in lecture and lab.
 Also discuss problems with your friends and classmates.

 3) Keep a readable and well-organized lab notebook.
 It is good to learn this now because you will be required to use one in PHYS 405.